 Through the 100,000 Genomes Project, a ground breaking and world leading initiative, the NHS is building partnerships with academia and industry to decode the human genome, in people with rare diseases and cancer.
 This will help to predict the future development of disease, to make a diagnosis where one has not existed previously and to identify treatments where possible.
 Please see the genomics page for further information.

-If you have any queries regarding any aspect of personalised medicine please contact the Personalised Medicine Team at NHS England via: firstname.lastname@example.org
+If you have any queries regarding any aspect of personalised medicine please contact the Genomics Team at NHS England via: firstname.lastname@example.org